Go Back

 Notes

-(NOTE 1) Galangal root looks similar to ginger, but it's firmer and harder to cut through.
-It has a citrus and woody flavour, whereas ginger tastes peppery.
-They're not really interchangeable, but if you can't find galangal, then swap with ginger, as this is the closest you can get.
-You need a little less ginger than galangal because it's more potent.
+(NOTE 1) Galangal: Galangal root looks similar to ginger, but it’s firmer and harder to cut through.
+It has a citrusy, slightly woody flavour, while ginger tastes warmer and more peppery.
+They’re not truly interchangeable, but if you can’t find galangal, ginger is the closest substitute.
+Use a little less ginger than galangal, as it’s more potent.

-(NOTE 4) Chicken stock - I prefer using salt-reduced chicken stock as I have more control over the sodium level.
-It's always better to be under-seasoned than over-seasoned as it's easier to adjust the dish to our taste.
+(NOTE 4) Chicken stock: I prefer using salt-reduced chicken stock so I have more control over the sodium level.
+It’s always better to start slightly under-seasoned than over-seasoned, as you can easily adjust the flavours to suit your taste.

-(NOTE 5) Fish sauce - My favourite brand is Thai 'Squid' fish sauce, but any brand of fish sauce will work.
-It's sold at supermarkets in the International section or at an Asian grocery store.
-Fish sauce is pungent with a strong fish smell but adds wonderful flavours to Asian cuisines.
+(NOTE 5) Fish sauce: My favourite brand is Thai Squid fish sauce, but any good-quality fish sauce will work.
+You’ll usually find it in the international aisle at supermarkets or at Asian grocery stores.
+Fish sauce has a strong, pungent aroma, but it adds incredible depth and savoury flavour to Thai and other Asian dishes.

 Nutrition